NEWSLETTER SIGNUP

 You can’t receive your EITC unless you file a federal tax return and claim it.

-The Revenue Department’s You Earned It Philly page has all the information you need to get your Earned Income Tax Credit this year, including a calculator that will estimate your credit and links to where you can get free tax help.
+The Revenue Department’s Earned Income Tax Credit (EITC) resources page has all the information you need to get your Earned Income Tax Credit this year, including eligibility and links to forms and where you can get free tax help.

 If you feel comfortable doing your own taxes, you can download the IRS’s free forms here.